Titanic in popular culture: Internet

 In 1999, the website Snopes (which normally proves or debunks urban legends) posted a series of fabricated urban legends known as "The Repository of Lost Legends" (whose initials read "TROLL") as red herrings to test people's common sense with an outlandish story.
-One of those Lost Legends dealt with the Titanic and claimed that when the iceberg hit the ship, a (nonexistent) film called The Poseidon Adventure released in 1911 and directed by D. W. Griffith was playing in the ship's cinema.
+One of those Lost Legends dealt with the Titanic and claimed that when the iceberg hit the ship, a (nonexistent) film called The Poseidon Adventure released in 1911 and directed by D. W. Griffith (suggested to be the inspiration for the 1969 novel of the same name) was playing in the ship's cinema.
+By sheer coincidence, the film is about a disaster on an ocean liner called the Poseidon.
+In reality, there is no record of a film with that name in 1912 and even if there was, it would be very unlikely that they would show a film on a ship with such a plot due to the possibility of causing panic.